 Reports are suggesting that Donald Trump has been aggressively working with his economic team on scaling back severe restrictions on the American economy because of the potential extreme impacts that massive unemployment will cause.

-Although last week President Trump presented longer term plans to slow the virus spread, the president now looks in far more of a hurry and plans to normalize the economy as soon as possible.
+Although last week President Trump presented longer term plans to slow the spread of COVID-19, the president now looks in far more of a hurry and plans to normalise the economy as soon as possible.

 WE CANNOT LET THE CURE BE WORSE THAN THE PROBLEM ITSELF.
 AT THE END OF THE 15 DAY PERIOD, WE WILL MAKE A DECISION AS TO WHICH WAY WE WANT TO GO!— Donald J. Trump (@realDonaldTrump) March 23, 2020